edcolen/projecttracker/documentation/functional_requirements.md

 - Ability to invite users to collaborate (as admin)
 - Ability to assign roles to project members (as admin)
 - Ability to unassign roles to project members (as admin)
-- Ability to remove self from a project
+- Ability to remove self from a project (also removes privileges)
 - Ability to remove a member from a project (as admin)
 - Ability to move a card between sections (as admin)